Notice of Annual General Meeting of Orexo

 Proposal regarding transfer of ordinary shares (item 20 (d))

-The board of directors proposes that the annual general meeting resolves that 325,000 Class C shares, having been purchased by the company by virtue of the authorisation to repurchase its own shares in accordance with item 20 (c) above, following conversion to ordinary shares, may be transferred to participants in accordance with the terms of LTIP 2018.
+The board of directors proposes that the annual general meeting resolves that 230,000 Class C shares, having been purchased by the company by virtue of the authorization to repurchase its own shares in accordance with item 20 (c) above, following conversion to ordinary shares, may be transferred to participants in accordance with the terms of LTIP 2019.